victoriacheng15/website/docs/books/atomic-habits.md

 **Personal note:**

 So far, I have read a couple of chapters and I even re-read some chapters to see if I miss anything or not.
-This book is a very well written guide on how to change your habits and get 1% better every day.
-I have gotten ideas on why good habits doesn't stay with you, while bad habits area always staying with you.
+This book is a very well-written guide on how to change your habits and get 1% better every day.
+I have gotten ideas on why good habits don't stay with you, while bad habits are always staying with you.
 This book also opens up my mind and see things differently.

-**I definitely highly recommended purchasing this book.**
+**I highly recommended purchasing this book.**

 Remember, "Rome was not built in one day".
-It takes time to understand and master something like skill, habit, etc. I am resonated with this [newsletter](https://jamesclear.com/lay-a-brick) a lot
+It takes time to understand and master something like skill, habit, etc. I resonated with this [newsletter](https://jamesclear.com/lay-a-brick) a lot

 ## Chapter 1

-The author described change is slow very well by using ice cube as the example.
-Imagine the ice cube is on the table with temperature of 25 degrees.
-No change on the ice cube and temperature is slowly increasing by 1 degree.
+The author described the change as slow very well by using an ice cube as an example.
+Imagine the ice cube is on the table with a temperature of 25 degrees.
+No change in the ice cube and the temperature is slowly increasing by 1 degree.
 Nothing happens at 26 degrees.
-27 degrees, 28, 29, 30, 31 and still nothing happens.
-Until 32 degree, the ice cube is begins to melt.
-As you can see 1 degree shift, it doesn't show any difference, but until it reaches to a point where it will unlock a huge change.
-In short, to building a good habit, it takes time.
+27 degrees, 28, 29, 30, 31, and still nothing happens.
+Until 32 degrees, the ice cube begins to melt.
+As you can see 1-degree shift, doesn't show any difference, but until it reaches a point where it will unlock a huge change.
+In short, building a good habit takes time.

 > There is a phrase, "Roman wasn't built in a day"

 - Forgot about goals, focus on systems instead for better results.
-- Habits are like the atoms of our live.
+- Habits are like the atoms of our lives.
 - Getting 1 percent better every day counts for a lot in the long term.
 - Habits are a double-edged sword.
 They can **work for** or **against** you.
 - Small changes often appear to make no difference until you reach a certain threshold.